ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-01-24-Federal-Acquisition-Supply-Chain-Management-Crowdsourcing-Campaign.md

 ---
 layout: post

 title: "We want your ideas!
-Help shape how the government obtains and leverages acquisition and supply chain expertise."
+Help shape how the government obtains and leverages acquisition and supply chain expertise"

 rating: "0"